aniketdhole07/Sudoku-Solver-Visualizer/docker-basics-summary.md

 docker run appname
 ```

-You can also find image on Dockerhub
+You can also find images on Dockerhub